-Lanquin and Semuc Champay
+Lanquin and Semuc Champey

 – Guatemala’s most amazing natural wonder

 Now a tip for those doing this is to write the delivery address directly on the box first.
 The brown paper took about a roll of packaging tape to piece together, so it worried me about it ripping off on the journey or getting wet, as it was also thin.
-An internal label as well as the address on the brown paper might have been a safe option.
-The postage price for airmail was also half of what we paid n Ecuador, so Guatemala is a good place to post from with fuss free requirements, and not even a passport check.
+An internal label, as well as the address on the brown paper, might have been a safe option.
+The postage price for airmail was also half of what we paid n Ecuador, so Guatemala is a good place to post from with fuss-free requirements, and not even a passport check.

 We then went out for a farewell dinner with our friends Marina and her two lovely boys.
 My son has really bonded with her son, and they were great mates, and in fact, he even had a sleep-over at their house.
 So world travel has all sorts of fun things to do for kids when you make friends.
-We also went to a dinosaur exhibition with them previously and Marina helped me to set up my new web-site for this blog.
+We also went to a dinosaur exhibition with them previously and Marina helped me to set up my new website for this blog.
 So a big thanks to them!
-That night we enjoyed crepes for one last time at our favourite place – Luna de Meil.
+That night we enjoyed crepes for one last time at our favorite place – Luna de Meil.
 The kids then enjoyed running around the church park.

 We finally turned down a bumpy road and the 11 km took about 1 hour.
 Arriving in Lanquin reminded me of a small country town in Australia.
-Run down and with local teenagers swarming to help.
+Rundown and with local teenagers swarming to help.

 The good thing was that the guys came and carried our bags and took us to the hostel.
 Then he shot off.
 No tip.
 Just bring nice – now that is rare when you travel!

 El Muro is a new hostel that opened this year, and the owners Max and Ann really work hard and it is a great price too, so ideal for the budget long-term traveler like me.